tartley/colorama/README.rst

 Thanks
 ======
 * Marc Schlaich (schlamar) for a ``setup.py`` fix for Python2.5.
-* Marc Abramowitz, for reporting and fixing a crash on exit with closed ``stdout``, providing a solution to issue #7's setuptools/distutils debate, and other fixes.
+* Marc Abramowitz, reported & fixed a crash on exit with closed ``stdout``, providing a solution to issue #7's setuptools/distutils debate, and other fixes.
 * User 'eryksun', for guidance on correctly instantiating ``ctypes.windll``.
 * Matthew McCormick for politely pointing out a longstanding crash on non-Win.
 * Ben Hoyt, for a magnificent fix under 64-bit Windows.
 * Jesse at Empty Square for submitting a fix for examples in the README.
 * User 'jamessp', an observant documentation fix for cursor positioning.
 * User 'vaal1239', Dave Mckee & Lackner Kristof for a tiny but much-needed Win7 fix.
 * Julien Stuyck, for wisely suggesting Python3 compatible updates to README.
 * Daniel Griffith for multiple fabulous patches.
 * Oscar Lesta for a valuable fix to stop ANSI chars being sent to non-tty output.
 * Roger Binns, for many suggestions, valuable feedback, & bug reports.
 * Tim Golden for thought and much appreciated feedback on the initial idea.
 * User 'Zearin' for updates to the README file.